I just stumbled upon something hilarious that combines my geeky interests in Star Wars and British parliamentarism.

 In Commonwealth Realms, the government must approve of any and all money bills and confer upon it the Royal Recommendation before parliament can pass them into law.
 This measure preserves Responsible Government by ensuring that Ministers take responsibility for all spending that parliament grants, and it prevents pork-barrelling and log-rolling that has historically characterized the US Congress and, as Lord Durham noted in his report, the assemblies of the Canadas before the grant of Responsible Government.
 Currently, section 54 of the Constitution Act, 1867 codifies the Royal Recommendation as supreme law.

 For several decades, the Standing Order of the British House of Commons that mandated that all money bills receive Royal Recommendation was Standing Order 66.
+Today, Standing Order 48 now contains the requirement for Royal Recommendation:

 So ministers could have stood up in the Commons and said, “Her Majesty’s Government has executed Order 66”, preferably in a raspy and creepy voice like that of Ian McDiarmid as Emperor Palpatine.